Wessl/LiDAR-Toolkit/README.md

 * Up to hundreds of millions of points
 * Distance based gradient
 * Whole-screen auto scan
-* variable point size
+* Variable point size
-* variable scan line amount
+* Variable scan line amount
-* time-based fade out
+* Time-based fade out
-* variable point creation rate
+* Variable point creation rate

 (This image isn't mine but it looks cool and you could make something like this with this toolkit 😄)
 ![alt-text](https://geospatialmedia.s3.amazonaws.com/wp-content/uploads/2019/01/Wired1.jpg)